 Before putting your cooling system into full-time operation, make sure it has been properly cleaned.
 The professionals should clean internal components like blower fans and cabinets.
 You can clean supply vents and return registers.
 The pros can do the same for the outside pieces of the unit by removing any accumulation of dirt, mud, grass, leaves, insect or animal nests, sticks, and other debris.
 Wash down the outside of the cabinet with plain water and leave the chemical cleaning to a professional.

 Check the air filters and change them if they are dirty.
 If they haven’t been changed since the end of last year’s cooling season, it’s recommended to replace them with new filters.
 Remember that dirty, clogged filters restrict airflow, which ultimately lowers efficiency and could potentially cause malfunctions or damage.

 Turn the system on and let it run for a few minutes to test its operation.
 This should be timed to occur on a day when outdoor temperatures are relatively mild or unseasonably warm.
 Put the equipment through a standard cycle and make sure it still produces cool air.
-This doesn’t mean you are going to be good for the season but it does indicate no catastrophic failures have occurred since last time it ran.
+This doesn’t mean you’re going to be good for the season, but it does indicate no catastrophic failures have occurred since last time it ran.

 If your system is malfunctioning or broken, repairs are needed before you spring forward.
 Contact your local trusted HVAC service provider for repairs or for a consultation about system replacement.

 There are some maintenance tasks you can do yourself and others that are better suited for a professional.
 As the weather changes, you’re going to want an expert to check on electrical connections, the condensate drain system, exhaust outlets, fuel lines, burners, and more.
 This can help ensure your unit is operating optimally before switching over to the heater.